Where to dump RV waste was a big question I had when I first purchased my camper.

-Keep in mind while finding places to dump your black and grey water, there are sometimes fees associated with using a facility that you’re not overnighting at.
+Here are seven places to dump your RV tanks when on your next road trip.
+Keep in mind that while finding places to dump your black and grey water, there are sometimes fees associated with using a facility where you’re not overnighting.

-Every campground will have a dump station for you to discharge your black and grey water.
-Even if you’re not staying there, most campsites will let you use their dump station for a nominal fee.
+Even if you’re not staying there, most campgrounds will let you use their dump station for a nominal fee.

-The dump station at the campground is usually located on the way out because that is where and when guests that are dumping will opt to discharge.
+The dump station at the campground is usually located on the way out because that is where guests that are dumping will opt to discharge.
+However, if you are staying at the campground for more than a few days, you can swing your RV around to dump and then head back to your slip.

 2. Camping and Outdoor Store Retail Locations

-Select retail locations like Camping World and Cabella’s have dump stations located in the vicinity of the store.
+Select retail locations like Camping World and Cabela’s have dump stations located in the vicinity of the store.

 3. Camper/RV Dealerships

-Dealerships wasn’t an option that was top of mind for me, although it should have been.
-Since, most RV dealerships offer repair and maintenance on-site.
+Dealerships weren’t an option that was top of mind for me, although they should have been.
+Since most RV dealerships offer repair and maintenance on-site, it only makes sense that they have a spot to empty gray and black water tanks.

 READ MORE: 7 Tips For Dumping Your RV Blackwater Tank